 How should I prepare for my appointment?

-Before the procedure the teeth get x-rayed, colour-matched, lightly filed down and a mould is created of the teeth.
+There will be X-rays, enamel removal, and getting a mold of the tooth surface.
 In some cases, deep cleaning and some fillings may be necessary.
 Before the application of the veneer, the teeth are deeply disinfected to avoid bacteria trapped between the tooth and the veneer.
-The procedure is very simple and not much is done.

-The veneers appointments are only two.
-The first one takes approximately one to two hours while the second one takes two to two and a half hours.
-If we consider the waiting period for the veneers to be completed and custom-made, the process will take one to three weeks.
+The first one takes approximately 1 to 2 hours while the second one takes 2 to almost 3 hours.
+If we consider the waiting period for the veneers to be completed and custom-made, the process will take 1 to 3 weeks.
 If you want same-day veneers they will be created in just an appointment and will take around 3 hours.